Achille Liénart: Cardinal and worker-priest movement

+Leading liberal at the Second Vatican Council

 An active participant of the Second Vatican Council (1962–1965), Liénart was a leading liberal voice at the council and sat on its Board of Presidency.
 When the Roman Curia, composed predominantly of conservative prelates, issued a list of nominees for the members of the council's commissions, Liénart objected that nothing of the nominees' qualifications were included.
 Liénart, assisted by Cardinals Bernardus Johannes Alfrink and Giovanni Colombo, delivered one of the closing messages of the council on 8 December 1965.
 He was also one of the cardinal electors in the 1963 papal conclave, which selected Pope Paul VI.

 Liénart resigned as Lille's bishop on 14 March 1968, after forty years of service.
 Due to rule changes by Pope Paul VI he lost, on January 1, 1971, the right to participate in a conclave, having reached the age of 80.
 After his death at 89, he was buried in the Cathédrale Notre-Dame-de-la-Treille.

+Posthumously, Liénart was incorrectly associated with a 1976 list of then living Vatican clergymen accused of membership in Freemasonry, first published in France in the Bulletin de l'Occident Chrétien and shortly after in Italy in Panorama, but was later known as the Pecorelli list.
+However, Liénart's name does not feature on this original 1976 list or the republished 1978 version in Osservatore Politico, associated with the Italian journalist Carmine Pecorelli, having died some years before it was compiled.
+According to Fr.
+Carl Pulvermacher in an article written in The Angelus in 1978, this false association was later maliciously added by a group of American traditionalists (including Hugo Maria Kellner, the journal Veritas and Hutton Gibson), due to a factional dispute within traditional Catholicism, aimed at attacking Archbishop Marcel Lefebvre, founder of the Society of St. Pius X (SSPX), who had been ordained a priest and then conscerated a bishop by Liénart many years before.